A truly global forum for a leading €1-billion global charity to chart its course over the next decade

 What are our global strategic priorities for the next decade?

 The event had to be inclusive, participatory and accountable.
-It also had to make sense of complex inputs (including 5 global transformative scenarios developed by 1,500 staff worldwide), and suggest strategic priorities for the next 10 years.
+It also had to make sense of complex inputs (including 5 global transformative scenarios developed by 1,500 staff members worldwide), and suggest strategic priorities for the next 10 years.

 What we did